zoffline/zwift-offline/README.md

   ```
   * Note: this is not secure.
 Only do this if you are comfortable with your login credentials being stored in a clear text file.

+## Discord and zoffline (online) server

+Please join the [Discord](https://discord.gg/GMdn8F8) and our enhanced version of zoffline, hosted Online!

+Follow the guide in #instructions to create your account and join other Zwifters.

 ## Dependencies